Travel to Machu Picchu: How to choose the best water bottle

 Can we buy reusable water bottles in Cusco?

 - Ordinary plastic bottles can be purchased in Cusco.
 It's still possible to buy drinking water in disposable plastic bottles and reuse them while traveling, then discard.
-That strategy would work fine in Cusco and other places in Peru.
-But not Machu Picchu.

 - At this time, the ban on disposable water bottles is quite new.
 But it's only a matter of time until vendors in Peru will be offering an array of reusable bottles, and hopefully pouches.